 Before we look into investing in clean energy, let’s identify what consists of renewable energy.
 Renewable energy comes from natural resources that cannot be depleted such as water, solar rays or wind to name a few.

 The most common renewable energy resources are hydropower, solar, wind and geothermal.
-In Canada, hydropower already consists of 59% of the electricity generation.
+In Canada, hydropower already accounts for 59% of electricity generation.

 Considerations for Choosing Renewable Energy Stocks

-Unlike a regular utility stock, renewable stocks need to be looked at from a potential perspective.
-They don’t feed the massive population just yet.
+Unlike regular utility stocks, renewable stocks must be looked at from a potential perspective.
+They haven’t reached the massive population yet, and while proven, it is not yet entirely in place outside of hydroelectricity.

 They don’t reach homes the way Emera, Fortis, or Hydro One do.
 Algonquin Power & Utilities Corp only servers 750,000 customers across 12 US states.
-In comparison, Fortis servers 3.3 millions customers across all subsidiaries.
+In comparison, Fortis serves 3.3 million customers across all subsidiaries.

 Generally speaking, when investing in stocks, you have a 3 part analysis: